STEFANOVIVAS/indicium-code-challenge/README.md

     /output/postgres/{table}/DATE/file.format
     /output/csv/DATE/file.format

-So, in addition to separating the data by date, we can backfill the data to a past date.
+So, in addition to separating the data by date, we can backfill the data to a past date...

     DATE=2025-01-01 meltano run pipeline-csv-and-postgres-to-local-target-postgres

 ## Orchestrate Data
 Most data pipelines aren't run just once, but over and over again, to make sure additions and changes in the source eventually make their way to the destination.
 To help you realize this, Meltano supports scheduled pipelines that can be orchestrated using Apache Airflow.